Manannán mac Lir: The Pursuit of the Gilla Decair and His Horse

 Finn then travels to Ben-Adar, where the Tuatha Dé Danann promised the children of the Gael that should they ever need to leave Ireland, they would encounter a ship outfit for them.
 As the Fianna approach the sea, Finn encounters a pair of men, described as "bulkiest of heroes, most powerful of fighting men, hardiest of champions".
-Both men bear shields with lions, leopards, and griffins, "terrible" swords, crimson cloaks with gold fibulae, gold sandals, and gold bands on their heads.
+Both men bear shields with lions, leopards and griffins, "terrible" swords, crimson cloaks with gold fibulae, gold sandals and gold bands on their heads.
 They bow to Finn and tell him they are the sons of the King of India, who have the ability to create ships with three fells of the axe and can carry the ships over land and sea.
 One of the brothers tells Finn that his name is Feradach.

 After three days on Feradach's ships without seeing any land or coastline, the Fianna reach a craggy island where they spot the Gilla's tracks.
-Here it is determined that Dermot, who was fostered by Manannan and Aengus Og, is shamed into vaulting onto the island using the javelins of Manannan, which he possessed.
-Dermot leaves the Fianna behind and ventures a beautiful forested land, filled with buzzing bees and birds.
-In the midst of the forested plain, Dermot beholds a massive tree with interlacing branches, beneath which is a well of pure water with an ornamented drinking horn suspended above it.
-Dermot lusts after the water in the well, pursues it and is confronted with a loud rumbling noise indicating that none should drink of its waters.
-Dermot drinks the water, and a hostile wizard appears who upbraids Dermot for roaming his forests and drinking his water.
-Dermot and the wizard battle each other, and the wizard jumps into the well, leaving Dermot behind.
-Dermot then kills a stag with his javelin, cooks it, and falls asleep.
-The next day, he finds the wizard, and the two continue their fight for three days with the wizard jumping into his well at the end of each day.
-On the third day, Dermot follows the wizard into the well and finds upon his emergence, a wide open flowery plain with a regal city.
+Here it is determined that Diarmuid, who was fostered by Manannan and Aengus Og, is shamed into vaulting onto the island using the javelins of Manannan, which he possessed.
+Diarmuid leaves the Fianna behind and ventures a beautiful forested land, filled with buzzing bees and birds.
+In the midst of the forested plain, Diarmuid beholds a massive tree with interlacing branches, beneath which is a well of pure water with an ornamented drinking horn suspended above it.
+Diarmuid lusts after the water in the well, pursues it and is confronted with a loud rumbling noise indicating that none should drink of its waters.
+Diarmuid drinks the water, and a hostile wizard appears who upbraids Diarmuid for roaming his forests and drinking his water.
+Diarmuid and the wizard battle each other, and the wizard jumps into the well, leaving Diarmuid behind.
+Diarmuid then kills a stag with his javelin, cooks it, and falls asleep.
+The next day, he finds the wizard and the two continue their fight for three days with the wizard jumping into his well at the end of each day.
+On the third day, Diarmuid follows the wizard into the well and finds upon his emergence, a wide open flowery plain with a regal city.
 He follows the wizard into the city where he fights the host until he is bleeding, injured, and on the ground.
-When Dermot awakens, a burly wizard kicks him in the back and explains that he is not there to do Dermot harm but to explain that he is in a dangerous place of enemies.
-The wizard then takes Dermot on a long journey to a towering fortress, where his wounds are healed with herbs, and he is taken to feasting with the wizard's men.
+When Diarmuid awakens, a burly wizard kicks him in the back and explains that he is not there to do Diarmuid harm but to explain that he is in a dangerous place of enemies.
+The wizard then takes Diarmuid on a long journey to a towering fortress, where his wounds are healed with herbs, and he is taken to feasting with the wizard's men.